BlueBrain/entity-management/doc/source/cli.rst

 .. contents::

 TOKEN is the OAuth2 optional access token.
 Provide it in case the endpoint has OAuth2 protected access control.
-If token is available in the environment variable `NEXUS_TOKEN` it will be used by default unless it was explicitly provided in the method argument.
+The token needs to be provided in the environment variable `NEXUS_TOKEN`, along with variables `NEXUS_ORG` and `NEXUS_PROJ`.

 Get
 ###